anupkr11/AB-Tasks-Mod2/README.md

 - Capturing and processing user input.
 - Preventing default form submission and implementing simple validations.

+### 4. **Using Fetch,Axios/**
+- Building and validating HTML forms before sending data with fetch or axios.
+- Capturing user input and converting it to JSON to send in a request body.
+- Preventing default form submission with event.preventDefault() and then sending data using

 ---

 ## 🧩 Technologies Used